-On-line park bookings commence 1 June.
+On-line park bookings commenced 1 June.
 See end of Bulletin for details.

 Note - all reserves have a 40km/h speed limit unless sign posted otherwise.

-Outback day time temperatures are in the mid 20Cs, but night time temperatures will be approaching 0C and below.
+Outback day time temperatures are reaching into the high 30Cs.
 If you decide to travel in the Outback, you should bring appropriate clothing, ensure your vehicles are properly prepared and equipped for outback travel and any emergencies or delays.
 Take extra water, food and fuel supplies.
-Ensure good communications equipment, either HF Radio or Satellite Phone.
+Ensure good communications equipment, either HF Radio or Satellite Phone and an EPIRB.
 Ensure you notify a responsible person, such as a family member, of your plans prior to travelling into remote areas, and seek local advice.

 If you attempt driving in sandy conditions and get bogged, do not attempt to get the vehicle out without ensuring 4WD and hubs are engaged, tyre pressures are decreased and sand is removed from the path of the tyres.
 If you become stuck, do not leave your vehicles to walk for assistance as this can have fatal consequences.